 According to the US Energy Information Administration (www.eia.gov, as of 2021), the average number of employees at underground and surface mines differs from one State to another: 755 at underground and 272 at surface mines in Pennsylvania; 2103 at underground in West Virgina (Northern), 184 at underground and 36 at surface mines in West Virgina (Southern).
 Along a single or multiple tunnels, a set of tandem communication sub-networks can be formed as dipicted in Fig. 5.8.1.2-1.
 Each sub-network might include a 3GPP UE-type entity that only requires an intermittant communications (e.g., Ambient IoT device).

-NOTE: It is assumed that a tandem sub-network consists of a group of service robots that are performing specific task(s) with (autonomous or tele-operated) physical mobility inside the mining job site.
-However, non-robot type of UE’s can also be part of a tandem sub-network.
+NOTE: It is assumed that a set of multihop UE relays consists of a group of service robots that are performing specific task(s) with (autonomous or tele-operated) physical mobility inside the mining job site.
+However, non-robot type of UE’s can also be part of a set of multihop UE relays.